Code-Institute-Submissions/milestone_1_harperk/README.md

 * Removing the transition animation on the Bootstrap navigation bar - this was resolved with the help of a Stackoverflow workaround.
 Link details in the CSS file.
 * The illustrations/collages do not neatly fit with all screen resolutions - media enquiries were used to change from 100% width, auto height to 100% height, auto width to mitigate the issue.
 * Logo and navigation bar do not remain within header bar when screen is stretched - this problem was not solved but the issue was mitigated by adding a background colour to the text, so it was more easily visible when it covered the main body of the page.
+* Screen Resolution image would not show on readme - this is an unresolved issue.
+The image has been uploaded in several different formats and different style of markdown used but the image will not appear.
+The image is saved in the wireframes folder.

 ---